-Do you know how to organize your closet the best way, especially in the morning and for travel?
-I am going to share some closet organization tips to help maximize your time and space.
+Do you know how to organize your closet, especially to help make your mornings easier and also for travel?
+I am going to share some best closet organization tips to help maximize your time and space.

 One of the things that excited me when we bought our house a few years ago was the master bedroom closet.
 Coming from a really small house with a tiny closet that I had to share with my husband, this was a big deal to a fashion and shoes addict like myself.